Incremental Learning of Structured Memory via Closed-Loop Transcription: Ablation Studies

 \section{Ablation Studies}

-We conduct all ablation studies under the setting of CIFAR-10 split into 5 tasks with a feature size 2000.
-Set the default value for $m=20$, $r=12$, $\lambda=10$, and $\gamma=1$.
-We use the average incremental accuracy as a measure for the studies.
+We conduct all ablation studies under the setting of CIFAR-10 split into 5 tasks with feature size of 2000, and default values of $k=20$, $r=12$, $\lambda=10$, and $\gamma=1$.
+We use the average incremental accuracy as a measure for these studies.